 - Involvement in the Columbia Summer Research Institute

-Our Center offers training at the doctoral and postdoctoral level in Cardiovascular Behavioral Medicine.
+CBCH offers training at the doctoral and postdoctoral level in cardiovascular behavioral medicine.
 This program is committed to the training of physicians, psychologists, and other professionals interested in patient-oriented research with a primary focus on factors that underlie the development, diagnosis, and treatment of cardiovascular disease.
 Our goals are, by the end of training, for fellows to be professionally active in cardiovascular behavioral medicine research, to demonstrate an enhanced ability to integrate science and practice, and to have a clear sense of professional identity and self-confidence consistent with roles as clinical research leaders in this field.

-The CBCH has a long history of training in cardiovascular behavioral medicine research and has a large portfolio of NIH and private sector research funding that supports the training program.
-With the move of the Center to Columbia University Medical Center, and the accompanying exponential growth, we have greatly expanded our fellowship, and regularly have 4-8 fellows.
-We are also closely involved with the institute-wide pre- and postdoctoral training offered by the Institute on Clinical and Translational Research, as well as the NIH-funded cardiology and general medicine fellowship programs.
+CBCH has a long history of training in cardiovascular behavioral medicine research and has a large portfolio of NIH and private sector research funding that supports the training program.
+We are also closely involved with the institute-wide pre and postdoctoral training offered by the Institute on Clinical and Translational Research, as well as the NIH-funded cardiology and general medicine fellowship programs.